resistics/resistics/docs/source/tutorial/masks.rst

 .. literalinclude:: ../../../examples/tutorial/usingMasks.py
     :linenos:
     :language: python
-    :lines: 1-6
+    :lines: 1-5
     :lineno-start: 1

-To generate new mask data, the method  :meth:`~resistics.project.projectMask.newMaskData` in module :mod:`~resistics.project.projectMask` is used.
+To generate new mask data, the method  :meth:`~resistics.project.mask.newMaskData` in project module :mod:`~resistics.project.mask` is used.
 To create a new mask, the sampling frequency to which the mask applies must be specified.

 .. literalinclude:: ../../../examples/tutorial/usingMasks.py
     :linenos:
     :language: python
-    :lines: 8-11
+    :lines: 7-10
-    :lineno-start: 8
+    :lineno-start: 7

-The method :meth:`~resistics.project.projectMask.newMaskData` returns a :class:`~resistics.dataObjects.maskData.MaskData` object, which will hold information about the statistics to use and the constraints.
+The method :meth:`~resistics.project.mask.newMaskData` returns a :class:`~resistics.mask.data.MaskData` object, which will hold information about the statistics to use and the constraints.

 The next step is to set the statistics to use for excluding windows.
 These statistics must already be calculated and were so in the :doc:`Statistics <statistics>` section.

 .. literalinclude:: ../../../examples/tutorial/usingMasks.py
     :linenos:
     :language: python
-    :lines: 12-13
+    :lines: 11-12
-    :lineno-start: 12
+    :lineno-start: 11

 After the statistics are chosen, the constraints can be defined.

 .. literalinclude:: ../../../examples/tutorial/usingMasks.py
     :linenos:
     :language: python
-    :lines: 14-15
+    :lines: 13-14
-    :lineno-start: 14
+    :lineno-start: 13

 In the above example, a mask is being created that requires the |Ex|-|Hy| coherence **and** the |Ey|-|Hx| coherence to be between 0.70 and 1.00 for a time window.
 If this is not the case, then the time window will be masked (excluded) for the transfer funciton calculation.

-Before writing out a mask dataset, the :class:`~resistics.dataObjects.maskData.MaskData` instance should be given a name.
+Before writing out a mask dataset, the :class:`~resistics.mask.data.MaskData` instance should be given a name.

 .. literalinclude:: ../../../examples/tutorial/usingMasks.py
     :linenos:
     :language: python
-    :lines: 16-17
+    :lines: 15-16
-    :lineno-start: 16
+    :lineno-start: 15

 The naming of mask files is made up of two parts: